 On top of the great contest performances, Gustavo has also been busy filming some absolutely insane tricks for his video part.
 In the summer of 2019, Gustavo Ribeiro’s Full Length Pro Part for Jart Skateboards was released.
 “Nine to Five” includes some of Ribeiro’s best skating and has been viewed over a quarter of a million times on Youtube alone.
-And when you watch it below, you’ll understand why.
+Check it out here.

 As you can see, he’s made a name for himself over the past couple of years.

 While we don’t know for sure if he will make it in to the Olympics, we’re rooting for him!
 We can’t wait to see what he does next.
 And if this is the first time you’re seeing his name, you can be sure it won’t be the last!

 Though most of us will simply be watching the Olympics, Braille Skateboarding knows that some of you dream of competing at the Olympics one day.
 We can help you achieve that goal!
 Check out Skateboarding Made Simple in our Online Shop.
 It’s the most detailed lesson plan for skateboarding in existence, and you will surely improve your skills after watching and studying our SMS tutorials.
 With 9 different volumes, you’ll go from learning how to ride on a board, to skating skateparks and landing more advanced flatground tricks…FIRST TRY!
 Now get out there and skate!

 What do you think of Gustavo Ribeiro?
 What tricks do you think he’s practicing on his road to the Olympics?
 Who else should we cover as the skaters on their way to the Olympics?
 Leave it in the comments below!

 Comments will be approved before showing up.